5 Meal Planning Tips To Make Life Easer

 Having a meal plan allows me to keep my relationship with cooking food positive, which may sound like a funny thing to say, but before meal planning, I dreaded making dinner.

-I didn’t know what to make, we usually had limited ingredients on hand, and so my creativity was limited.
-So I would usually start by peeling a few potatoes and hoping inspiration would come to me.
+I didn’t know what to make; we usually had limited ingredients, so my creativity was limited.
+So, I usually start by peeling a few potatoes and hoping inspiration would come to me.

 It ended up being stressful, and I dreaded dinner time.

 On the other hand, now that I have a meal plan to lean on.
-These meal planning tips not only to take the pressure off of me having to come up with something, but also to guide the groceries I shop for, so that I have a variety of ingredients on hand at any given time.
+These meal planning tips are not only to take the pressure off of me having to come up with something but also to guide the groceries I shop for so that I have a variety of ingredients on hand at any given time.

 And then, it goes beyond that to serve as a springboard for creativity.

-Now that I don’t have to stress over what to make for dinner, I think about cooking in a positive light, which it turns out, is really good for getting creativity no matter how small my grocery budget it – even if it’s a $20 a week budget.
+Now that I don’t have to stress over what to make for dinner, I think about cooking in a positive light, which, it turns out, is good for creativity no matter how small my grocery budget is – even if it’s a $20 a week budget.

-So often, I don’t end up making exactly what’s on the plan.
-I mean, I always start off with that intention – otherwise I wouldn’t have planned it.
-But later on in the week, I might decide to spiralize zucchini instead of making zucchini boats or something of that nature.
+So often, I don’t make exactly what’s on the plan.
+I mean, I always start off with that intention – otherwise, I wouldn’t have planned it.
+But later in the week, I might decide to spiralize zucchini instead of making zucchini boats or something of that nature.

 And I’m not ashamed of it.